-Table 44.
+Table 42.
 System Setup options-Power menu

 Power Battery Configuration Enables or disables the computer to run on battery during peak power usage hours.
 Use the table Custom Charge Start and Custom Charge Stop , to prevent AC power usage between certain times of each day.
 By default, the Adaptive option is selected.
 Battery settings are adaptively optimized based on your typical battery usage pattern.
 Advanced Configuration Enable Advanced Battery Charge Configuration Enables Advanced Battery Charge Configuration from the beginning of the day to a specified work period.
 When enabled, Advanced Battery Charged maximizes battery health while still supporting heavy use during the work day.
-By default, the Enable Advanced Battery Charge Configuration option is disabled. (i) NOTE: To view this option, enable Advanced Setup mode as described in View Advanced Setup options.
+By default, the Enable Advanced Battery Charge Configuration option is disabled.
+NOTE: To view this option, enable Advanced Setup mode as described in View Advanced Setup options.
 Peak Shift Enable Peak Shift Enables or disables the computer to run on battery during peak power usage hours.
 By default, the Enable Peak Shift option is disabled. (i) NOTE: To view this option, enable Advanced Setup mode as described in View Advanced Setup options.
 Type-C Connector Power Allows you to set the maximum power that can be drawn from the Type-C connector.
-By default, the Type-C Connector Power option is set to 7.5 W.
+By default, the Type-C Connector Power option is set to 7.5 W. USB PowerShare Enable USB PowerShare Enables or disables the USB PowerShare on the computer.
+By default, the Enable USB PowerShare option is disabled.
+Thermal Management This setting allows for cooling of fan and processor heat management to adjust system performance, noise and temperature.
+By default, the Optimized option is selected.
+USB Wake Support Wake on Dell USB-C Dock When enabled, connecting a Dell USB-C Dock wakes the computer from Standby, Hibernate, and Power Off.
+By default, the Wake on Dell USB-C Dock option is enabled. (i) NOTE: To view this option, enable Advanced Setup mode as described in View Advanced Setup options.

-Table 44.
+Table 42.
 System Setup options-Power menu (continued)